 Depending on the cost of living in your area this could be hundreds or even thousands of dollars a month.

 If you live in a major city you’ll probably need to get used to the idea of living with roommates.
-If you’re really against living with other people, get ready to pay a crazy amount to live in something the size of a walk-in closet.
+If you’re really against living with other people, get ready to pay a wild amount to live in something the size of a walk-in closet.

-As soon as you move in, you’ll face lots of unexpected expenses to furnish your apartment.
-In addition, you don’t want to sign a lease and be on the hook for a monthly rent payment without at least some emergency savings.
+And remember, you don’t want to sign a lease and be on the hook for a monthly rent payment without at least some emergency savings.
 You never want to fall behind on rent, but you certainly don’t want to do it within the first few months of living there!